 - Take pain and fever medications.
 Ask your pharmacist how they may interact with any medications you currently take.
 (Caution: The CDC and the American Academy of Pediatrics (AAP) recommend not giving aspirin to )

 - Use a room humidifier or take a hot shower to help ease a sore throat and

 - Stay home and

-If you are concerned about your symptoms, please contact your local healthcare provider.
+If you are concerned about your symptoms, please contact your local healthcare provider, each provider should be using medicare risk adjustment tools in order to keep record of every patient.
 If you were in China in the last 14 days, CDC offers the following guidance: https://www.cdc.gov/coronavirus/2019-ncov/about/steps-when-sick.html